eugli/accents/README.md

 </p>
 <br>

-Accents is a Chrome extension that emulates the new, simple diacritic system from macOS.
+Accents is a Chrome extension that emulates the [diacritic system from macOS](https://support.apple.com/guide/mac-help/enter-characters-with-accent-marks-on-mac-mh27474/mac).
 Accents allows you to type accents, symbols, and special characters from a wide variety of languages through a simple popup system.

 <br/>
 <p align="center">